vtanguturi/NBAStatsVisualization/README.md

     c) point differential -> Does it actually get harder to win in the playoffs?
 * Shot attempts vs distance through a game and figure out IMPORTANT shots ("Takeover" moments or "heat-check" shots)
 * Further extension to use twitter API to find tweets about players heating up
+* How to figure out quality of team based on team shot chart efficiency?

 ### Sources
 Utilizing API's written against nba.com found here: https://github.com/swar/nba_api